 The media informatics curriculum will prepare students to create and deliver content with the end goal of developing engaging and effective interactive, immersive, and animated storytelling.

 Students majoring in media informatics must complete 54 credit hours of study as outlined below, and take “CMST 101 Public Speaking - OC (3 credits) ” or “CMST 110 Introduction to Communication Studies - OC (3 credits) ” for the oral communication requirement of their general education program.

 Also, MIN students are required to take “INF 120 Elementary Programming - NS (3 credits) ” to fulfill the natural science without a lab requirement of the general education program.

 In addition, MIN students are required to take “EMB 100 Media Literacy - AH (3 credits) ” or “JOU 110 Introduction to Mass Communication - SB (3 credits) ” to fulfill either a culture and creativity or individual and society requirement of the general education program.
-Students may not double count Communication Department courses toward the Media Informatics major and other majors and minors in the Communication Department unless the course is required as the only option in the Media Informatics major and other majors and minors in the Communication Department.
+It is the policy of the Communication Department that the courses offered by the department (CMST, COM, EMB, HCOM, JOU, MIN, POP, PRE courses) cannot be double counted toward the majors and minors in the department unless the required course is the only option.

 Four-Year Plan: Click here to view the Four-Year Plan for this specific program.
 To find out more about Four-Year Plans, visit the Policies and Procedures page.

 Special graduation requirements: All majors and minors in the Department of Communication must earn a letter grade of C- or better and a 2.0 GPA in their major or minor courses.